78B-7-404. Dating violence orders--Ex parte dating violence protective orders--Modification of orders--Service of process--Duties of the court

 (e) order any further relief that the court considers necessary to provide for the safety and welfare of the petitioner and any designated family or household member.

 (3) A court may grant the following relief in a dating violence protective order or a modification of a dating violence protective order, after notice and a hearing, regardless of whether the respondent appears:

 (a) the relief described in Subsection (2); and

 (b) except as provided in Subsection (5), upon finding that the respondent’s use or possession of a weapon poses a serious threat of harm to the petitioner or any designated family or household member, prohibit the respondent from purchasing, using, or possessing a weapon specified by the court.

-(4) If the petitioner or designated family or household member attends the same school as the respondent, or is employed at the same place of employment as the respondent, the district court:
+(4) If the petitioner or a family or household member designated in the protective order attends the same school as the respondent, or is employed at the same place of employment as the respondent, the district court: